sahib/timeq/README.md

 ## Features

 - Clean and well test code base based on Go 1.21.
+- High throughput.
+- Tiny memory footprint.
+- Simple interface with classic `Push()` and `Pop()` and only few other functions.
 - Configurable durability behavior.
-- High (enough) throughput.
-- Small memory footprint.
-- Simple interface with classic `Push()` and `Pop()` and only few other functions.

-This implementation does currently not seek to be generally useful but seeks to be high performant and understandable at the same time.
-We make the following assumption for optimal performance:
+This implementation should be generally useful, despite the ``time`` in the name.
+However, the initial design had timestamps as priority keys in mind.
+For best performance the following assumptions were made:

-- Your OS supports `mmap()` and `mremap()` (tested on Linux)
+- Your OS supports `mmap()` and `mremap()` (i.e. Linux/FreeBSD)
-- Seeking is not too expensive (i.e. no rotating disks)
+- Seeking in files is cheap (i.e. no HDD)
 - The priority key ideally increases without much duplicates (like timestamps, see [FAQ](#FAQ)).
-- You push and pop your data in, ideally big, batches.
+- You push and pop your data in, ideally, big batches.
 - File storage is not a primary concern (i.e. no compression implemented).
 - The underlying storage has a low risk for write errors or bit flips.
-- You trust your data safety to some random dude on the internet (don't we all?).
+- You trust your data to some random dude's code on the internet (don't we all?).

 If some of those assumptions do not fit your usecase and you still managed to make it work, I would be happy for some feedback or even pull requests to improve the general usability.